 Nevertheless, director Vincent Sherman noted that Hayworth worked hard to condition herself to be fit for the dance numbers.

 She also wanted to sing her own songs.
-In the end, however, Jo Ann Greer, who would also dub the star for 1953’s Miss Sadie Thompson and 1957’s Pal Joey.
+However, Jo Ann Greer, who would also dub the star for 1953’s Miss Sadie Thompson and 1957’s Pal Joey, sang instead.

 Despite the initial problems, Affair in Trinidad performed well at the box office, and Hayworth and Ford would appear together once more in 1965’s The Money Trap.